A Classic Safari reserved exclusively for your private group

-Situated below the location where Out of Africa’s famous final scene was filmed, this romantic and totally private camp reflects the ambiance of Kenyan safaris of the 1920s.
-The camp overlooks the plains of the Maasai Mara and lies directly in the path of what is considered to be the greatest spectacle in the animal kingdom—the annual migration of wildebeest and zebra up from Serengeti National Park of Tanzania.
+Situated below the location where Out of Africa’s famous final scene was filmed, this romantic and totally private luxury camp reflects the ambiance of Kenyan safaris of the 1920s.
+The camp overlooks the plains of Kenya’s Maasai Mara and lies directly in the path of what is considered to be the greatest spectacle in the animal kingdom—the annual migration of wildebeest and zebra up from Serengeti National Park of Tanzania.

-The 18 secluded tented suites epitomise classic elegance with polished wooden floors, oriental rugs, writing tables and four-poster beds.
+The 18 secluded tented suites epitomise classic luxury with polished wooden floors, oriental rugs, writing tables and four-poster beds.
 Each tent has a private deck overlooking the vast game-filled plains of the Maasai Mara, and a personal butler will ensure your every need is catered to.
 Beautiful antiques adorn the comfortable sitting area and indoor/outdoor dining area, transporting you to the heyday of classic safaris.

 Children are welcome, but for safety reasons children under age 11 must share a tent with their parent or guardian—an extra bed can be brought in to make the tent a triple, but only two tents can be triples at any given time.